ngs-docs/angus/analyzing_nanopore_data.md

         bioperl libxml-simple-perl default-jre gdebi-core r-base gnuplot
 ```

-To install the rest of the software, we will use [Linux brew](https://github.com/Linuxbrew/brew):
+To install some of the software, we will use [Linux brew](https://github.com/Linuxbrew/brew):

 ```
     sudo mkdir /home/linuxbrew